dzackon/rocq-carve/case_studies/closures/README.md

 # Closures

-This dir contains various versions of weak normalization for a closure based presentation of the linear lambda calculus: the encoding is based on standard DB notation -- not well scoped.
-The op sem is big step and does not perform substitutions, hence no shifting is required nor any substitution lemma.
+This directory contains various versions of weak normalization for a closure-based presentation of the linear lambda calculus.
+The encoding is based on standard de Bruijn notation (not well scoped).
+The operational semantics is big-step and does not perform substitutions, so no shifting nor substitution lemmas are required.

+All files rely on Hammer, so are _not_ compatible with the current version of Rocq.

+## Files

 They all use Hammer, so _not_ compatibile with current Rocq
+- **ndbclo.v**:
+  Numbered (but not well-scoped) DB encoding.

-- ndbclo.v: numbered (but not well scoped) DB: subject reduction and WN
+  Includes proofs of subject reduction and weak normalization.

+- **basicIclo.v**:
-- basicIclo.v:  intrinsically typed DB version, but **not** linear --- meant as a stepping stone to a linear one.
+  Intrinsically-typed DB version,  but **not** linear.
+  Meant as a stepping stone toward a fully linear version.